When someone’s employment with you ends, you must pay them for an untaken holiday, how do you work out what they are owed?

 Let’s look at how this works for 3 employees.

-Bob’s last day at XYZ is 30 September.
+- Bob’s last day at XYZ is 30 September.
 He has taken 10 days’ holiday since 1 January.
-Having worked 9 months of the year, his holiday entitlement is 9/12 of the yearly amount, or 21 days.
-Bob’s final pay should therefore include 11 days’ extra pay to cover untaken holiday that he has accrued.
+Having worked 9 months of the year, his holiday entitlement is 9/12 of the yearly amount or 21 days.
+Bob’s final pay should therefore include 11 days’ extra pay to cover the untaken holiday that he has accrued.

-Harpreet is leaving XYZ on 30 September.
-Like Alice she has taken 25 days’ holiday, however there is no written agreement allowing the company to reclaim overpayments.
-Therefore, Hapreet’s final pay cannot be deducted, even though she has been overpaid for holiday.
+- Harpreet is leaving XYZ on 30 September.
+Like Alice she has taken 25 days’ holiday, however, there is no written agreement allowing the company to reclaim overpayments.
+Therefore, Hapreet’s final pay cannot be deducted, even though she has been overpaid for the holiday.

 Even once you know the rules on holiday for mid-year leavers, and know how to do the necessary calculations, working out pro-rata entitlements can still be fiddly and time-consuming.
 This is why so many businesses turn to leave management software to ease the load and put them in control of annual leave management.